 Clothing (Churches, Mosques and Monasteries)

-Sensible Shoes: Make sure that your shoes are stout, easy on your feet and have rubber soles.
 It is important that your feet are fully covered and protected.
-You will need to protect your feet from insects, uneven and sharp objects, animal refuse etc. Donkeys are prolific in Morocco!
-Sandals are not suitable.
+Make sure that your shoes are stout, easy on your feet and have rubber soles.
+Sandals are not suitable as you will need to protect your feet from insects, uneven ground and sharp objects, animal refuse etc. Donkeys are prolific in Morocco!

 A note on Mosques

 Tourists may not enter mosques in Morocco unless they are Muslim.

 Unless you are shopping at a fixed-price shop, you should bargain.
 Generally if someone quotes you a price, halve it.
 The seller will come down about halfway to your price, and the last price will be a little higher than half the original price.
 Try and keep a sense of perspective.
 Chances are you’re arguing over less than US$1.

 - We strongly recommend the use of a money belt under your clothing to keep your cash, cards and travel documents safe.
 This is a precaution that should be taken anywhere.